General physical fitness rhythmic gymnastics. Work program of the general physical training section for rhythmic gymnastics. Showcases are welcome

 108

-1.Theoretical training
+1.Theoretical preparation

 When conducting theoretical classes, it is necessary to cultivate a sense of patriotism, love for one’s homeland and pride in it!